openalea/scipack/doc/doc_pylab/user/index.rst

 Enhance the layout
 ------------------

-In the previous section, we've seen in details the PyLabPlot_ node.
+In the previous section, we've seen in details the :class:`~openalea.pylab_plotting_wralea.py_pylab.PyLabPlot` node.
 There are many more nodes with the same kind of behaviour and usage, which are fully described in the reference guide.
 None of those functions allows you to customize the axes.
 To do so, you will need to use the :mod:`~openalea.pylab_decorators_wralea.py_pylab` module.